asmeta/asmeta/code/experimental/asmetal2java/asmetal2java_codegen/README.md

 ### config
 This configuration package includes the **TranslatorOption** interface that includes all the available operations regarding the translation options.
 The implementation of this interface is contained in the **TranslatorOptionImpl** class, which works through a `HashMap<String,Consumer<Boolean>>` that is a map with the property name as key and a lambda function as content to assign the value to the property, this was designed to reduce the cyclomatic complexity of the class.
 In addition to this, there is the **ModeConstantsConfig** class that contains the configuration constants that are exposed externally in order to have consistency with other projects and the **Mode** enumerative class that represents the various modes of use of the application.

-### input
+### input (workingDir)
-The **input** folder is essential for the application to work, in fact the selected asm specification is copied into this folder to be processed.
+The **input** (`./input/` by default or the custom directory specified with the `workingDir` CLI option) folder is essential for the application to work, in fact the selected asm specification is copied into this folder to be processed.
 Based on the mode chosen during execution, specific subfolders are created with the same name as the mode, for example with the translator mode the translator subfolder is created, generateExe with the generateExe mode, etc...
 The required files are generated within these folders.
-There is also the SDL folder that contains the asm specification libraries, be careful to not remove this folder.
+There is also the SDL folder that contains the asm specification libraries.
+If the input folder does not exist when the application starts, the app creates a new one, the same thing goes for the STDL subfolder: the application checks if it is present, otherwise it creates a new STDL and adds the missing libraries.
 If we add the `-clean` option to the CLI, all the contents of the input folder are deleted except the STDL folder.
 ### output
 This is the default folder where files are exported if you have selected the CLI option `-Dexport=true` and have not specified a custom **output** folder via `-output <path_to_output_dir>`.